-The Giro Agilis MIPS stands out with its consistently impressive performance across the board, scoring very highly in our comfort, adjustability, and durability metrics.
-It only sacrifices a little bit in the weight and ventilation metrics, factors which are offset by a price tag that is less than half of most of its peers.
-Riders willing to pay more for increased ventilation and to save a few dozen grams have plenty of pricier options to choose from, while the Agilis remains an amazing value with its high-end performance and affordable price.
+The Giro Agilis MIPS is a consistent performer across the board, scoring well in our comfort and adjustability metrics.
+It sacrifices a little bit in the weight and ventilation metrics and has some issues with the finish, factors which are offset by a price tag that is less than half of most of its peers.
+Riders willing to pay more for increased ventilation and to save a few dozen grams have plenty of pricier options to choose from, while the Agilis remains good value with its high-end performance and affordable price.

 While each rider has a unique anatomy including the size and shape of their head, the Agilis provides several design features that help maintain a versatile and comfortable fit for most riders.

-Like many other high-end helmets, the Agilis has a full circumference adjustable headband system that nicely cradles the entire head and eliminates direct contact with the EPS foam liner.
+Like many other high-end helmets, the Agilis has a full-circumference adjustable headband system that nicely cradles the entire head and eliminates direct contact with the EPS foam liner.
 Unique to the Agilis is Giro's newer Roc Loc 5.5 fit system that also integrates the MIPS liner into the headband system, providing a much more comfortable and customizable fit.
-This also helps shed a bit of weight compared to having a separate headband system and MIPS liner.
+Unfortunately, people with long, thick hair have some trouble getting the Roc Loc to cinch down as tight as they'd like.
+The whole system sheds a bit of weight compared to having a separate headband system and MIPS liner.
 While this type of MIPS-integrated headband system is somewhat unique and newer to the market, we expect to see similar designs on many other helmets in the future as MIPS liners continue to evolve.

 Often, the key to a highly comfortable helmet like the Agilis is with its adjustability to dial in a customized fit for a wide range of users.
 The Roc Loc 5.5 headband fit system not only provides full three-dimensional coverage around the entire head but also can easily be adjusted for height and width.

 In our measurements, the Agilis MIPS weighed in at 336 grams in a size Large.
-While this is in the middle of our lineup and there are certainly several lighter helmets out there, this weight is right in line with several other high-end helmets with similar features and much higher price tags.
+This is on the lower end of our lineup and there are certainly several lighter helmets out there, though this weight is pretty close to several other high-end helmets with similar features and much higher price tags.

 There are certainly some riders out there who understandably want or need the lightest products possible.
-But for most riders, the extra 30 or so grams the Agilis weighs over some of the ultralight helmets we tested will probably be a worthwhile tradeoff for such a comfortable, adjustable, and affordable helmet.
+But for most riders, the extra 30 or so grams the Agilis weighs over some of the ultralight helmets we tested will probably be a worthwhile tradeoff for such a comfortable and adjustable lid.